tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 12 - Fundamental of Battery Energy Storage and Electric Vehicles.md

 ### Typical Values for Popular Battery Technologies
 ![](Attachments/Pasted%20image%2020231031142815.png)
-- Charging rate of valve-regulated Lead-Acid (VRLA) batteries is constrained and is much
+- Charging rate of valve-regulated Lead-Acid (VRLA) batteries is constrained and is much smaller than discharging rate, resulting in longer charge time.
+- Charging rate of Li-Ion batteries is not constrained, allowing fast charging.

+## Energy Density and Power Density

 # Conceptual Info